ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

  <td><img src="/Logo/user_bob.jpg" width=40%>
  <a href="https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/UX_Design.md#identification-of-users-and-stakeholders">
  <br>Bob</a> <br /> As a user, I want to have a clear webpage to navigate.
 It should be bright, bold and simple to use.</td>
- <td>Start page.</td>
+ <td>Paper prototype.</td>
  <td>Front End: start page UI design.
 Back End: design user account management  (Database Creation (Design)) api</td>
  <td>This is exactly the kind of start page I was thinking of.
 The bright colours are very engaging and the title is bold and in a clear font.
-There is also music which improves the experience.
-My only reservation is the moving title.
-I would prefer if the title stopped moving after a short period of time.</td>
+I am happy with this paper prototype, I just hope it doesn't have too many more features because then things would get a bit confusing.</td>
 </tr>
 <tr>
  <td><img src="/Logo/user_sally.jpg" width=45%>